Multivariate Bayesian variable selection with application to multi-trait genetic fine mapping: Simulation

-\textbf{Scenario II: Low dimension less sparse homogeneous.} We consider the same $n$ and $p$ as in scenario I but now consider less sparse case where $s=10$ SNPs are assumed to be true causal variants.
-For the true causal variants, we assume $\beta_{gj,k}=1$ for all traits ($1\le k\le q$).
-For the other SNPs, we assume $\beta_{gj,k}=0$ for all traits.
+\textbf{Scenario II: Low dimension, homogeneous responses, signals clustered within groups.} We considered the same $n$, $p$, $\sigma^2_Y$ and the same number of true causal variants $c$ as in scenario I but now we assumed the causal SNPs were clustered in the same group. $\beta_{gj,k}$'s were simulated the same way as in scenario I.

-\textbf{Scenario III: Low dimension more sparse heterogeneous.} We consider the same $n$ and $p$ and $s$ as in scenario I, but instead of assuming the effects of causal variants to be the same across all traits, we now consider more heterogeneous case where different causal SNPs target at different subset of traits (see Fig \ref{fig:sim_layout}).
-When a SNP is causal for a trait, it has a signal strength $\beta_{gj,k}=0.25$.
-Otherwise, $\beta_{gj,k}=0$.
+\textbf{Scenario III: Low dimension, heterogeneous responses, signals evenly distributed.} We considered the same $n$, $p$, $c$ and distribution of signals as in scenario I, but instead of assuming the effects of causal variants to be the same across all traits, we now considered more heterogeneous case where different causal SNPs can target at different subsets of traits.
+When a SNP is causal for a subset of traits (e.g. denote the subset indices by $\mathcal{M_S}$), we assumed $\vec{\beta}_{gj} \sim N(\vec{0},s^2\Sigma)$ and then force $\beta_{gj,k}=0$ for $k \notin \mathcal{M_S} $.
+For non-causal SNPs, we assumed $\beta_{gj,k}=0$ for $1\le k\le 6$.
+In heterogeneous case, we assumed $\sigma^2_Y=8$.

-\textbf{Scenario IV: Low dimension less sparse heterogeneous.} Similar to scenario III, but instead now we consider less sparse case where $s=10$ true causal variants and they target at varying number of traits in the model.
-Similar to scenario III, the signal strength when a SNP is causal for a trait is set to $\beta_{gj,k}=0.25$.
-Otherwise, $\beta_{gj,k}=0$.
+\textbf{Scenario IV: Low dimension, heterogeneous responses, signals clustered within groups.} The values of $n$, $p$, $c$, $\sigma^2_Y$ and the way $\beta_{gj,k}$'s were simulated remained the same as scenario III, except now the causal SNPs were clustered in the same group.

-\textbf{Scenario V: High dimension less sparse heterogeneous.} We consider the same $s=5$ true causal variants, with 2 causal variants having signal strength $\beta_{gj,k}=0.50$ and 3 causal variants having signal strength $\beta_{gj,k}=0.25$.
-Coefficient pattern across responses remains the same as in Scenario III, but now we assume a high-dimensional case with $n=300$ and $p=500$.
+\textbf{Scenario V: High dimension, heterogeneous responses, signals clustered within groups.} We considered the same setting as in scenario IV, except now we considered a high-dimensional case with $n=300$ and $p=500$.